A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Model and parameter space

-For baryogenesis, we need a complex phase in the Higgs or Yukawa sectors of the general 2HDM.
+Next, baryogenesis requires a complex phase in the Higgs or Yukawa sectors~\cite{Sakharov:1967dj}.
 Many analyses have studied a complex Higgs potential, which tends to be strongly constrained by EDM measurements~\cite{Cline:1995dg,Funakubo:1995kw,Dorsch:2016nrg,Basler:2017uxn}.
 We look at the alternative option of $CP$-violation arising from the Yukawa sector~\cite{Davidson:2005cw,Fuyuto:2017ewj,Hou:2019mve}

 where $i,j = 1, 2, 3$ are generation indices, $P_{L,R}\equiv (1\mp\gamma_5)/2$, and $V$ is the CKM matrix.
 In flavor space, the fermion fields $F$ are defined as $U=(u,c,t)$, $D = (d,s,b)$, $L=(e,\mu,\tau)$ and $\nu=(\nu_e,\nu_\mu,\nu_\tau)$.
 While the mass matrices are diagonalized as in the Standard Model, one cannot rotate away $CP$-violating phases of the second set of $\rho^F$ matrices in the general 2HDM even in the Higgs basis.
 That is, the two coupling matrices are